 At CyberSmart, we’re constantly pushing the importance of training.
 After all, if your staff don’t know which security behaviours are harmful or don’t know the warning signs of an attack, they’ll struggle to protect themselves or your business.

 Training can fix this.
 And it’s probably the single most important thing you can do as a business.
-Find out more, here
+Find out more, here.

 Develop incident response plans

+A successful attack on your business isn’t inevitable.
+Nevertheless, statistically, it is likely.
+So you need a coherent, easy-to-action response plan, in case the worst does happen.
 You’ll also need to encourage or help your customers to develop their own.
 Currently, just 4% of MSPs report that all their clients have an incident response plan.
 And, this means thousands of weak links across the IT sector.

 Regularly patch software

 Patching or updating any software you use, so that it doesn’t have easily exploited weak points, is incredibly simple but very important.
 Over time, even the best software develops vulnerabilities, suffers a breach, or simply becomes outdated.
 Applying patches released by the software provider can fix this.
+Think of it as being like fixing a puncture.
+You apply the patch so no air can leak out.
+Updating your software effectively does the same thing, giving you air-tight cybersecurity.

 The best part?
 It won’t take you anywhere near as long as fixing a puncture, just a couple of minutes each month.